-The Division has focused increasingly on prosecuting international cartels.
 In accordance with its position that punishing individuals is essential to effective cartel enforcement, the Division often indicts foreign nationals who either led or were involved in a conspiracy.
 Until the extradition of Ian Norris, the Division had never successfully obtained formal extradition of an individual defendant from any foreign jurisdiction.
 There are no universal rules of extradition.
 Whether a defendant may face extradition depends on the particular terms of the bilateral extradition treaty between the two countries involved.
-Most of the bilateral treaties to which the United States is a party provide that the other country will only extradite a defendant when the conduct underlying the offence charged is a crime under the laws of both countries (a concept referred to as dual criminality).
-Most foreign jurisdictions do not criminalise price-fixing by individuals, hence the Division's historical difficulty in securing formal extradition from other countries.
+Most of the bilateral treaties to which the United States is a party provide that the other country will only extradite a defendant when the conduct underlying the offence charged is a crime id. at Section 8D1.3.